How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 Using ChatGPT for Exploration:

-Verification Step: Always cross-check AI output with reliable sources, such as textbooks, credible websites, or academic journals, to ensure accuracy.
-AI is fast, but accuracy is your responsibility.
+Verification Step: Always verify the work produced by an AI with other trustworthy sources, such as textbooks, verified websites, or academic journals, to ensure the correctness and trustworthiness of the work.
+AI is speedy, but it is up to you to be accurate.

 3. Brainstorming and Idea Generation